victoriadrake/open-mscs/docs/course-notes/intro-information-security.md

 Injection attacks include:

-- Cross Site Scripting (XSS): code is injected into a web page and changes that page’s behavior
+- Cross Site Scripting (XSS): code is injected into a web page and changes that page's behavior
 - SQLi: malicious actors may be able to send SQL commands that affect a SQL DB; see [Bobby Tables](https://xkcd.com/327/)
 - Cross-Site Request Forgery (CSRF): a separate external site causes a user to send unauthorized commands to a target site

 ## Cybercrime Law

 US [Computer Fraud and Abuse Act (CFAA)](https://en.wikipedia.org/wiki/Computer_Fraud_and_Abuse_Act) defines criminal sanctions for unauthorized access.

+The [Convention on Cybercrime](https://en.wikipedia.org/wiki/Convention_on_Cybercrime) sets out a common criminal policy defining:

+- Illegal access
+- Illegal interception
+- Data interference
+- System intereference
+- Misuse of devices
+- Computer-related forgery
+- Computer-related fraud
+- Offenses related to child pornography
+- Infringements of copyright and related rights
+- Attempt at aiding or abetting

 ### Intellectual Property